ysthakur/fred/writeup/writeup.typ

 However, lazy mark scan still requires scanning a bunch of objects.
 In a strongly-typed language, some guarantees can often be made about whether or not objects of one type can ever form cycles with objects of another type, and this can let us do less scanning.

-For example, @java_without_coffee_breaks takes advantage of type information available at runtime on the JVM.
+For example, @Bacon_Rajan_concurrent_collection takes advantage of type information available at runtime on the JVM.
 It doesn't add objects to the list of PCRs if their type makes it impossible for them to ever be part of cycles. @compiler_optimizations_joisha does the same, but as a compiler optimization.

 @morris_chang_cyclic_2012 tries to take this a step further.
 During the mark scan process, they considered not scanning objects known to be acyclic based on their type.
 However, they note that this cannot be done naively, as I will discuss in @quadratic_scanning_problem.
 Instead, they restrict themselves to not scanning known acyclic objects only if such objects do not have any references to cycles.
 This project is focused on removing this restriction.